Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/image/image.rst

 .. js:function:: String getLink()

-    Returns a reference to the properly scaled image.
+    Returns a path to the properly scaled image.

     **Image in the в httl markup**::